example, category, and, terms

 AI Literacy for Lawyers: What You Must Know

-What is AI Literacy? actually means
+What is AI Literacy?

-• The “How”: A basic grasp of terms like Large Language Models (LLMs), training data, and algorithms.
+“How” represents a basic grasp of terms like Large Language Models (LLMs), training data, and algorithms.
 At its core, understand that most legal AI doesn’t “reason”; it predicts the most statistically likely next word.

-• The “What”: Knowing what tasks AI excels at (pattern recognition, data synthesis, generating first drafts) and where it fails catastrophically (exercising strategic judgment, providing nuanced advice, fact-checking itself).
+“What” represents knowing what tasks AI excels at (pattern recognition, data synthesis, generating first drafts) and where it fails catastrophically (exercising strategic judgment, providing nuanced advice, fact-checking itself).

-• The “Why”: The ethical and risk management framework.
+“Why” stands for the ethical and risk management framework.
 Why does bias occur?
 Why do hallucinations happen?
 This knowledge is your first and most important line of defense.

 Ignorance of AI is becoming a significant risk vector, and it directly implicates our professional ethical obligations.